-- □ If you are installing only one power supply, you may install it in either slot A or B. - The handle on the power supply should be on the left as you install the module in the switch.
-Refer to Figure 22 on page 69. - □ When installed, the AT-PWR1200 Power Supply extends 5.6 cm (2.2 in.) from the back panel of the chassis. - The power supply is fully installed in the slot when the tabs with the captive screws are flush with the back panel of the switch.
+- ☐ The handle on the power supply should be on the left as you install the module in the switch.
+Refer to Figure 22 on page 71. - ☐ When installed, the AT-PWR1200 Power Supply extends 5.6 cm (2.2 in.) from the back panel of the chassis. - ☐ The power supply is fully installed in the slot when the tabs with the captive screws are flush with the back panel of the switch.
 Light pressure may be required to properly seat the module on the power connector inside the chassis.